yaml2sbml-dev/paper/yaml2sbml_paper.md

 * `odes:` Define states, right hand side and initial values (as numeric values or parameters).
 * `parameters:` Define parameters, allows to initialize them to values.
 Further optional keys specify e.g. optimization bounds.
 These values are written in the PEtab parameter table.
 * `time:` Specify the time variable of the ODE.
-* `assignments:` Assignments assign a variable dynamically to a value.
-They are encoded as parameter assignment rules in the SBML model.
+* `assignments:` Assign a variable dynamically to a value.
+These are encoded as parameter assignment rules in the SBML model.
-* `functions:` Define functions, that can be used in other parts of the model.
+* `functions:` Define functions that can be used in other parts of the model.
 * `observables:` Maps ODE states to measurements.
-Observables are only encoded in PEtabs observable table.
-They do not have an efect on the resulting SBML.
+Observables are only encoded in PEtab's observable table.
+These do not have an efect on the resulting SBML.
 * `conditions:` Defines different experimental conditions.
-Conditions are only encoded in the PEtabs condition table.
-They do not have an efect on the resulting SBML.
+Conditions are only encoded in the PEtab condition table.
+These do not have an efect on the resulting SBML.

 ## Python Tool for SBML/PEtab translation

-The Python tool `yaml2sbml` allows to translate models, that are specified in the YAML input format to SBML and PEtab via
+The Python tool `yaml2sbml` allows to translate ODE models specified in the YAML input format to SBML and PEtab via

 ```python
 import yaml2sbml